ifeimi/ifeimi.github.io/_pages/bookmark.md

 * Chinese translations by other people are *not* included in my shares due to copyright reasons.
 Please refer to their individual sources for authorization and conditions of sharing.

 * I can share some lyrics libraries that may be of interest.
-Original Japanese lyrics and English translations can be found on [*STUDIO48*](http://stage48.net/studio48/lyricsindex.html). [*Team8的日常*](https://www.bilibili.com/read/cv6000223) shares translations for Team 8 lyrics (サヨナラじゃない not included). [*麻里熊*](https://www.douban.com/doulist/1783038/) shares a complete library of all AKB48, sister groups, and even Nogizaka46's singles, albums, and theatre stages, *before the end of 2017*. [*夏本健*](https://weibo.com/u/5019394712) is constantly making high quality translations, *rhyming and suitable for singing*.
+Original Japanese lyrics and English translations can be found on [*STUDIO48*](http://stage48.net/studio48/lyricsindex.html). [*Team8的日常*](https://www.bilibili.com/read/cv6000223) shares translations for Team 8 lyrics (『サヨナラじゃない』 not included). [*麻里熊*](https://www.douban.com/doulist/1783038/) shares a complete library of all AKB48, sister groups, and even Nogizaka46's singles, albums, and theatre stages, *before the end of 2017*. [*夏本健*](https://weibo.com/u/5019394712) is constantly making high quality translations, *rhyming and suitable for singing*.
 Some of his old productions can also be found on [Youtube](https://www.youtube.com/@AKBchinese/videos).

 ### My personal workflow for video editting